 For most women, the first visit to our clinic is to receive a free pregnancy test.
 During this appointment you will meet with one of our registered nurses.
 After a brief medical history, a nurse will perform a pregnancy test.
 Our tests are laboratory rated urine tests which means you don’t have to worry about a blood draw and you will have the results within minutes.

-If your pregnancy test is positive, the nurse will offer information regarding all your options.
+If your pregnancy test is positive, the nurse will offer education regarding all your options.
 You may be eligible for an ultrasound to confirm your pregnancy.
 You will have the opportunity to explore the pros and cons of all your options, take all the time needed to ask any questions you have, and learn about the comprehensive community network of resources available to you.

 Reference: Information on this page gathered from referenced and reviewed articles on the Mayo Clinic website.
 You may also want to visit the Mayo Clinic recommendations for prenatal care.